swe.: Brokkremla | nor.: Broket kremle | fin.: Kyyhkyhapero | dt.: Frauentäubling

-From similar species such as the Russula ionochlora or Russula parazurea, charcoal burner is easiest to distinguish by the flexible, non-splintering lamellae.
+From similar species such as the Amethyst brittlegill (R. Amethystina) Russula ionochlora or Russula parazurea, charcoal burners are easiest to distinguish by the flexible, non-splintering gills.
 Other confusion may be with green-crackling russulas (Russula virescens) or the greasy green brittlegill (Russula heterophylla).

-Be very careful not to mistake this mushroom for the deadly poisonous Death cap (Amanita phalloides)!
-This might sound trivial for many but this deadly mistakes occur every year.
-Check your mushroom guide for distincition features and only collect if you are absolutely sure.
+Be very careful not to mistake this mushroom for the deadly poisonous death cap (Amanita phalloides)!
+This might sound trivial for many but these deadly mistakes occur every year.
+Check your mushroom guide for distincition features and only collect them if you are absolutely certain!

 Charcoal burner are mycorrhizal fungi that are associated with various deciduous and coniferous trees.
 It can mostly be found under beeches, but also with spruce and oak.
 It’s main season is from June till October.